iTasks Logo iTasks

 Assignees & Watchers

 Every task needs a clear responsible person.
-Assign a team member as the task owner, and they will see it in their personal task list and receive notifications on every update.
-But accountability does not mean isolation — add watchers to keep stakeholders, managers, or collaborators in the loop without cluttering their assignments.
+Assign a team member as the task owner, and they will see it in their personal task list while due-date reminders go to them.
+All project members can see the project's tasks; watchers subscribe stakeholders, managers, or collaborators to work notifications without cluttering their assignments.

 iTasks assignee and watcher management interface